appbaseio/reactivesearch/content/docs/data/import.md

 ## REST API

-Appbase.io, by extension of ElasticSearch's REST API offers two ways to index data:
+Appbase.io, by extension of Elasticsearch's REST API offers two ways to index data:

 1. Document Index / Document Update endpoint - Read more about this in the doc and see an example code snippet [here](https://rest.appbase.io/?version=latest#81149466-4ba5-8214-56f6-6a0d2f3bebcc).
 2. Bulk Index endpoint - Read more in the doc and see an example code snippet [here](https://rest.appbase.io/?version=latest#1162c8a2-733f-aee0-1c57-63fc3979feeb).